Last updated: May 29, 2026

 West Virginia Medicaid dental coverage

-West Virginia Medicaid is the strongest starting point for many low-income seniors.
-State law says adult Medicaid dental coverage applies to adults age 21 and older for diagnostic, preventive, and restorative dental services, but not cosmetic services.
-The state limit is $2,000 per period for each two-year budget period.
-If services cost more than the limit, the member must pay the amount over the limit.
+West Virginia Medicaid is the best first place to check for many low-income seniors.
+State law says adult dental coverage applies to adults age 21 and older for diagnostic, preventive, and restorative dental services.
+Cosmetic services are excluded.
+The limit is $2,000 per two-year period, and the member must pay costs above that limit.

-The covered service types are important.
 Diagnostic and preventive care can include exams, cleanings, x-rays, fluoride, fillings, and extractions.
-Restorative care can include tooth replacement work such as dentures, implants, bridges, crowns, and root canals.
-A dentist or Medicaid plan may still need to confirm that a service is covered and approved for your case.
+Restorative care can include dentures, implants, bridges, crowns, and root canals.
+The state also posts dental fee schedules, but a fee list does not mean every item is approved for every patient.

-Some free and reduced-cost programs use the Federal Poverty Level.
-For 2026, the federal poverty guideline for the 48 states is $15,960 for one person and $21,640 for two people, based on the 2026 poverty guidelines.
-Programs can count income in different ways, so always ask the program which income documents it needs.
+Some clinics and denture programs use the Federal Poverty Level.
+The 2026 poverty guidelines list $15,960 for one person and $21,640 for two people at 100%.
+Programs count income in different ways, so ask what proof they need.
+Our poverty level calculator can help.

 | Household size | 100% FPL | 150% FPL | 200% FPL | 250% FPL |